 I am a science communicator and artist from Australia.
 I am interested in ecology, art, digital story-telling, Indigenous natural resource management and environmental education.

-I grew up on a sheep and cattle property in Queensland, and love being in the bush.
-(I'm constantly seeking out remote, scientific field work!)
+I grew up on a sheep and cattle property in Queensland, and love being in the bush (I'm constantly seeking out remote, scientific field work!).

 I hold a Master of Science (with Distinction) from the University of Melbourne, and a Bachelor of Law (Hons)/ Environmental Science from Griffith University in Queensland.
 I am a self-taught artist.
+You can download a copy of my resume below.

 In 2018 I will start a fellowship with the George Alexander Foundation and the International Specialised Skills Institute.
-I'll travel to Africa, the USA and Canada, exploring how ranger groups and other environmental non-profits tell the story of their work.
+I'll travel to Scandinavia, the USA and Canada, exploring how ranger groups and other environmental non-profits tell the story of their work.
 Read more about my fellowship here!

 Most of the artwork that I now make is commissioned work for gifts.
 Please contact me if you're interested in commissioning an artwork: kate.c.cranney[at]gmail.com.